-From Mike Samuel · Creator of Google Calendar
+From Mike Samuel · Co-creator of Google Calendar

 Trust the build, not the review.

 Temper is a new layer beneath the languages a system runs on.
-It keeps behavior identical across all of them, and makes whole categories of vulnerability impossible to write.
+It keeps behavior consistent across all of them, and makes whole categories of mistake impossible to make.

 Open a conversation